ODEP - Office of Disability Employment Policy

 - Submit required paperwork and receive permission from your supervisor.

-- Have availability during recruitment season (October 1st November 8th).
+- Have availability during recruitment season in October and November.

 Take the time to register now!
 Go to www.wrp.gov.